 Whenever you do something different, people like to pass judgement and throw resistance in your path.
 It’s annoying.
 I’m very familiar with it.
-Fortunately, you can score a win with people during times of expected change.
-The New Year’s is a pretty big one.
+Fortunately, you can score a win with people during times of expected change (marriage, death, graduation, new house, etc.)

-What usually happens when you try to institute change is that people will try to hold you back, even if they don’t do so intentionally.
-You should expect it.
+See, what usually happens when you try to change is that people will work to hold you back, even if they don’t do so intentionally.
+This is something you should expect.
 The resistance to a new you is baked into society.
 Maybe we’re just more comfortable that way.
 But the reason doesn’t matter.
 Just be thankful that we have New Year’s.
-During January and a few weeks in February, you can try out just about ANYTHING and get away with it.
+Because during January and a few weeks in February, you can try out just about ANYTHING and get away with it.
 Here’s an example:

-Or something along those lines.
+Or something similar.
 People will just assume that you’ll just go back to being whatever they thought you were like before, so they won’t give you too much flack for trying something different.
-If you were just going to do some new stuff out of the blue, you’d get complaints, unfounded concerns, and all manner of resistance.
+But if you were to do something new and random with no holiday or occasion attached, you’d get complaints, unfounded concerns, and all manner of resistance.

-And there are people that sound like they’re on your side, but may not understand your attempt at true evolution.
+There are even people that sound like they’re on your side, but may not understand your attempt at true evolution.
 They’ll actually end up sabotaging you by being friendly.
 For example, your favorite donut-buddy might say “Oh, you’re working out for the New Year?
 Keep it up!”
-After a week goes by, they’ll offer you some fresh ‘n’ creamy donuts because “you deserve it”.
+Once a week goes by, they’ll offer you some fresh and creamy donuts because “you deserve it”.
 Don’t fall for that.
-You should be working to associate with people that despise donuts.
-Avoiding food discussions with your donut-buddy might cause some friction initially, but you’ll both get used to it.
+It’s a trap.

 Finally, when you actually end up changing for the better along the way, naysaysers won’t really have too much to say about your upgrade.
-Because you’ve wrapped your change around a holiday or an event, it makes it easier for your peers to not to get too upset about it.
-The change will make sense in their heads.
-It doesn’t have to make sense, people just need a ‘why’.
+Since you’ll have wrapped your change around a holiday or an event, they won’t get too upset.
+The change will make sense in their heads, even if it doesn’t make logical sense.
+People just need a ‘why’.

-“Jonas stopped eating at Taco Bell.”
-“Really?
-Why?”
-“Dunno, but he stopped after he left that last job.”
-“Ohhh…I think I know why.”*
+Person 1: “Dunno, but he stopped after he left that last job.”